 For an interactive resource on the operation of mobile phones and networks click here

-The WHO has concluded:
+The World Health Organization (WHO) has concluded:

 ‘Considering the very low exposure levels and research results collected to date, there is no convincing scientific evidence that the weak RF signals from base stations and wireless networks cause adverse health effects.’